 - 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 2.
-In the Navigation pane, click Network Interfaces. - 3.
-In the Network Interfaces pane, right-click an ENI, and then click Change Source/Dest Check. - In the Change Source/Dest Checking dialog box, select Enabled (if enabling), or Disabled (if disabling), and the click Save.
+Click Network Interfaces in the navigation pane. - 3.
+Right-click the ENI, and then select Change Source/Dest Check. - In the Change Source/Dest Checking dialog box, select Enabled (if enabling), or Disabled (if disabling), and then click Save.